Hurricane Matthew Relief

 How You Can Help

-During the times of a natural disaster, the need for emergency food increases as displaced families seek precious resources.
+During the relief and recovery from a natural disaster, the need for emergency food increases as displaced families seek precious resources.
 Food & fund donations help the Food Bank provide emergency and increased assistance to Food Bank partner agencies.

-- Donate Food: Food donations are accepted at Food Bank warehouses in Durham, Raleigh, New Bern, Greenville, Southern Pines and Wilmington.
+- Donate Food: Food donations are accepted at Food Bank distribution centers in Durham, Raleigh, New Bern, Greenville, Southern Pines and Wilmington.
 See the most needed items below.

 - Donate Funds: Donate on the Food Bank website.
 Checks can be mailed to 3808 Tarheel Drive, Raleigh, NC 27609.